-CAfS has been running training courses on retrofitting for flood resilience and energy efficiency.
-We list course dates on our Events page and please do sign up for our newsletter to hear about new dates as soon as they’re arranged.
+CAfS ran training courses on retrofitting for flood resilience and energy efficiency – and this has continued beyond the Rebuilding Together project.
+Visit our Events page and sign up for our newsletter to hear about new dates.

 For volunteers and charities (by Cumbria CVS)

-Cumbria CVS is working with both volunteers and local charities to build resilience.
-Local charities are being encouraged to develop emergency plans for their own organisation, and to consider how they can help the people they work with to plan for emergencies.
-The project is also linking these third-sector organisations to Cumbria Resilience Forum, helping them understand the county’s emergency plans and ensuring they can continue to play a key role supporting the statutory sector in the response to and recovery from emergencies.
+Cumbria CVS works with both volunteers and local charities to build resilience.
+During the Rebuilding Together project, local charities were encouraged to develop emergency plans for their own organisation, and to consider how they can help the people they work with to plan for emergencies.
+The project also linked these third-sector organisations to Cumbria Resilience Forum, helping them understand the county’s emergency plans and ensuring they can continue to play a key role supporting the statutory sector in the response to and recovery from emergencies.

-Communities and voluntary organisations played an important role in the response to the 2015 floods, and are playing an ongoing role in recovery.
-Rebuilding Together will help to build on the existing partnerships, and support local communities and organisations to increase their resilience and confidence to respond alongside statutory organisations.
-December’s floods saw an overwhelming number of people volunteering to help in Cumbria.
+Communities and voluntary organisations played an important role in the response to the 2015 floods and in the recovery.
+Rebuilding Together built on the existing partnerships, and supported local communities and organisations to increase their resilience and confidence to respond alongside statutory organisations.
+The floods saw an overwhelming number of people volunteering to help in Cumbria.
 Between local people and incoming groups, over 50,000 hours of volunteer work were accounted for in the first couple of months.
-The project is exploring how best to coordinate these volunteers, and provide appropriate training and support for them.
+Through the Rebuilding Together project, CVS explored how best to coordinate these volunteers, and provide appropriate training and support for them.

 For more information, contact Cumbria CVS on 01768 800350 or visit www.cumbriacvs.org.uk.